Vishalpatle913/PRODIGY_WD_01/README.md

   - Fixed position (visible on all pages)

 - ✅ *Responsive Design*
-  - Works smoothly on desktop, tablet, and mobile devices
+  - Works smoothly on desktop, tablet.

 - ✅ *Amazon-like UI*
   - Header section with logo & navigation